mkrogemann/agent_demo/README.md

 The target ```escript.build``` produces an executable escript.
 An [escript](http://erlang.org/doc/man/escript.html) can be run on any machine that has Erlang installed.

 # Play

+The implementation is based on what is specified in the Tic Tac Toe Application Kata that you can find [here](http://ccd-school.de/coding-dojo/).

+It diverges from the aforementioned Kata in some respects.

+The display and expected input is not zero-based as I think that humans can relate better to one-based notation and it expects its input in English, i.e. "new" and "end" for a new game and for quitting the application.

+What you need to do after a (hopefully successful) build is this:

 ``` bash
 ./tictactoe
 ```

+Enjoy playing and learning about Elixir.

+And as always: Constructive feedback is most welcome :)